-▼ FOLD AND DETACH HERE ▼

-The Board of Directors recommends t "FOR" Proposals 2 and 3. or nominees named in Proposal 1, and Please mark your votes a indicated in this example Please mark your votes as indicated in this example To elect three Class I directors Nominees: Izhar Armony Randy Komisar Giuseppe Zocco WITHHOLD [•] FOR ALL FOR AGAINST AB 2.
-To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012 3.
-To vote on an advisory non-binding resolution regarding executive compensation (INSTRUCTIONS: To withhold authority to vote for any individual nominee, mark the "Exceptions" box above and write that nominee's name in the space provided below.)
-Exceptions 4.
-To vote on an advisory non-binding resolution bstain regarding the frequency of future advisory non- binding votes on executive compensation Note: Such other business as may properly come before the annual meeting adjournments or postponements thereof. or any ] Mark Here for Address Change or Comments SEE REVERSE] NOTE: Please sign as name appears hereon.
-Joint ow ners should ea ch sign.
-When sig gning as attorney, executor, administrator, trustee or guardian, please give full title as s uch.
+22321-1 , FOLD AND I DETACH HERE , The Board of Directors recommen Proposals 2 and 3. nds that you vote "FOR" the director non ninees named in Proposal 1, and "FOR" Please mark your votes as indicated in this example To elect three Class I directors Nominees: Izhar Armony Randy Komisar Giuseppe Zocco FOR WITHHOLD EXCEPTIONS ALL FOR ALL To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012 To vote on an advisory non-binding resolution regarding executive compensation FOR AGAINST ABSTAIN (INSTRUCTIONS: To withhold authority to vote for any individual nominee, mark the "Exceptions" box above and write that nominee's name in the space provided below.)
+The Board of Directors recommends a vote for Shareholder a years.
+1 year approval every 3 2 years 3 years Abstain Exceptions To vote on an advisory non-binding resolution regarding the frequency of future advisory non-binding votes on executive compensation Note: Such other business as may properly come before the ann postponements thereof. ual meeting or any adjournments or NOTE: Please sign as name appe ears hereon.
+Joint owners should each sign.
+When sign Add or C rk Here for dress Change Comments E REVERSE ase give full title as such.
+Signature Signatu ıre Date